-ACTION 2: Develop and launch a CCMP Tracking System on PEP Website to report progress in implementing CCMP actions.
+ACTION 2: Maintain the CCMP Tracking System on PEP Website to report progress in implementing CCMP actions.

-Performance Measure: Development and deployment of web-based CCMP Tracking System within three years of the final Revised CCMP.
+Performance Measure: Management of web-based CCMP Tracking System within three years of the final Revised CCMP.

-CCMP Tracking System Management-Annual Management and GIS Updates New/On-going
+CCMP Tracking System Management-Annual Management and GIS Updates

+New/On-going

-- h.
-Estimated Budget: FY24 \$12,000 + FY23 \$12,000 - i.
-Partners and their roles: PEP (Lead); Stony Brook - j.
-Description and Objectives: To continue to facilitate implementation of the 2020 CCMP, PEP will retain the services of the Geospatial Institute at Stony Brook University to update the tracking system and provide ongoing GIS support t the Program Office. - k.
+- a.
+Estimated Budget: FY25 \$22,000 (\$12,000 EPA; \$10,000 Local Govt) - b.
+Partners and their roles: PEP (Lead); Stony Brook - c.
+Description and Objectives: To continue to facilitate implementation of the 2020 CCMP, PEP will retain the services of the Geospatial Institute at Stony Brook University to update the tracking system and provide ongoing GIS to support the Program Office. - d.
 Outputs and Deliverables: Maintenance of the on-line tool for tracking CCMP success.
-Up-to-date maps of program work products. - I. Estimated Milestones: Bi-Annual updates with project maps provided as needed. - m.
-Long Term Outcomes: PEP staff, our Management Conference and all partners will be able to easily track out progress of all goals and actions of the CCMP and retain an online geospatial tool for telling the story of the estuary. - n.
-Clean Water Act Core Programs: N/A
+Up-to-date maps of program work products. - e.
+Estimated Milestones: Annual updates with project maps provided as needed. - f.
+Long Term Outcomes: PEP staff, our Management Conference and all partners will be able to easily track progress of all goals and actions of the CCMP and retain an online geospatial tool for telling the story of the estuary. - g.
+Clean Water Act Core Programs: N/A - h.
+External Constraints: N/A

-Objective B (Overarching Priority Objective): Empower local communities to support estuary health, including underrepresented groups.

-ACTION 6: Increase community members' awareness of the Peconic Estuary, key issues relating to the CCMP's Goals, and PEP as a resource to help them address the issues.
+Objective B (Overarching Priority Objective): Empower local communities to support estuary health ACTION 6: Increase community members' awareness of the Peconic Estuary, key issues relating to the CCMP's Goals, and PEP as a resource to help them address the issues.